mcv-m1-project-2017/team2/README.md

 # team2
-Week 1:
-To run the code run main.m file.

-Week 2:
-To run the code run /block2/main.m file
+To run every week's code cd into the corresponding block and run WX_main.m Also make sure that the two folders /test/ and /train/ have been filled with the right images.